 Healthcare Delivery and Medicines Optimisation

 Research in this theme is focused on the development and implementation of interventions that improve the health outcomes of patients in primary and secondary care.
-Activities are concentrated on improving systems of patient care in all health care sectors with a focus on the appropriateness of prescribing in chronic disease and in care home residents with dementia, and medication adherence in children.
+Activities include improving systems of patient care in all health care sectors, medicines optimisation and appropriateness of prescribing in vulnerable populations.
+Much of the research is underpinned by methodological innovation, notably the development of core outcome sets and measurement approaches.

 Research themes and areas of activity